 14. Molokai Island

-Molokai is specifically interesting for travelers who have been to Hawaii before or for those who are planning a big trip and have the time for it.
+Molokai is specifically interesting for travelers who have been to Hawaii before or those planning a big trip and have the time for it.
 This island isn’t the first on every Hawaii traveler’s mind, and it is by far the least-visited, but those who make the trip are rewarded with authentic, old Hawaii where time seems to stand still.

 The only way to get to Molokai is by flight on a small Cessna from Honolulu or Maui, which will bring you to the main town of Kaunakakai in the central part of the southern coast.
 This is where you’ll find the island’s only true hotel, its famous bakery, and the few restaurants the locals have to choose from.